mahlahj/Blog9000/README.md

 # Blog9000
-A place for sharing what we present, on the 'Net.
+A place for sharing what we present on the 'Net.

 ## Prompter9000
 Quick &amp; easy way to edit dictionaries.
 Console & programmatic usages are supported.